interstar/ThoughtStorms/README.rst

 My Motivation
 -------------

-* I want to update and refresh my personal wiki, ThoughtStorms, which currently resides at http://www.nooranch.com/synaesmedia/wiki/wiki.cgi .
+* I want to update and refresh my personal wiki, ThoughtStorms.
+This has now been ported to SFW ( http://thoughtstorms.info/ )

 * I want to have a wiki with some of the features I prototyped in SdiDesk, a personal wiki-like notebook I wrote for Windows back in the mid-noughties. ( http://code.google.com/p/sdidesk/ )